Free radical substitution header image.

 Equations to show the formation of dichloromethane in the free radical substitution reaction of methane and chlorine gases.

 However you can probably see where this is going!
-The amount of dichloromethane present will start to rise and the amount of chloromethane will start to fall as the reaction proceeds; so the dichloromethane will take the place of the chloromethane in the first propagation step and trichloromethane will be formed.
-This molecule will then go through the same process and tetrachloromethane will be formed; at this point all the hydrogen atoms on the methane molecule have been replaced by chlorine atoms.
-This means that the final products will be a mixture of chloromethane, dichloromethane, trichloromethane and tetrachloromethane - not ideal!!
+The amount of dichloromethane present will start to rise and the amount of chloromethane present will start to fall as the reaction proceeds; so the dichloromethane will take the place of the chloromethane in the first propagation step and trichloromethane will be formed, remember that every time an alkane molecule goes through the propagation step all that happens is a hydrogen atom on the alkane molecule is replaced by a chlorine atom.
+So the trichloromethane molecule will then go through the same process as the dichloromethane and tetrachloromethane will be formed; at this point all the hydrogen atoms on the methane molecule have been replaced by chlorine atoms.
+This means that the final products of this reaction will be a mixture of chloromethane, dichloromethane, trichloromethane and tetrachloromethane - not ideal!!

 Key Points